axbg/awesome-web/README.md

 * [What Is](https://whatis.techtarget.com/) - top-notch definitions on IT management topics
 * [unDraw](https://undraw.co/) - free SVG illustrations for modern looking UIs
 * [HTTPS Everywhere](https://www.eff.org/https-everywhere) - because web should also be safe, not only fun
+* [Checklist Design](https://www.checklist.design/) - a little bit of help to NOT forget anything important